Sugar alcohols have emerged as the preferred sweetener of choice.

 Watch out for sugar-free labels.
 While it's true that many products claim to be sugar-free, that doesn't mean that their sweetness is calorie-free.
 Sugar alcohols do contain calories because they are carbohydrates.

 Total carbs vs. net carbs.
-Whats the difference?
+What's the difference?
 On the nutrition facts label, total carbs include all carbohydrates including all undigested carbohydrates.
 Net carbs count carbohydrates minus any undigested carbs.
 Fiber and sugar alcohols are not included in the net carb equation because they are only partially digested and require less insulin to be processed.

 Moderation is key.
-It's important to note that moderation of sugar alcohols (as with any carbohydrate) is essential.
+It's important to note that the moderation of sugar alcohols (as with any carbohydrate) is essential.
 Your blood sugar can go up if you eat excessive amounts of sugar alcohols.
 One jelly bean with sugar alcohols may be insignificant, but a whole bag of jelly beans may contain a significant amount of sugar alcohols (and additional calories) -- enough to raise blood sugar levels.

 As with any carbohydrate, if you over-eat sugar alcohols, the calories will add up, and your blood sugar levels may go up as well.
 In order to avoid the unpleasant symptoms of overindulging in sweetness, make sure you read food labels carefully and monitor your daily intake of sugar alcohols.
-By the end of the day, you might be surprised to find out that you're eating a lot more sugar alcohols than you thought.
+By the end of the day, you might be surprised to find out that you're eating a lot more sugar alcohol than you thought.

 Sugar alcohols may have a laxative effect.
 Moderate amounts of sugar alcohols generally don't cause stomach problems for most people.
 Stomach upset is usually due to an over-consumption of sugar alcohols, rather than the actual consumption of sugar alcohols.
-Plus, if your digestive tract is sluggish due to candida, a lack of hydrochloric acid in the stomach, or a lack of digestive enzymes, the indigestible portion of sugar alcohols may tend to linger in the digestive tract for a longer period of time.
+Plus, if your digestive tract is sluggish due to candida, a lack of hydrochloric acid in the stomach or a lack of digestive enzymes, the indigestible portion of sugar alcohols may tend to linger in the digestive tract for a longer period of time.
 Also, in order to reduce stomach upset, it's important to take care of your digestive tract by regularly taking probiotics and digestive enzymes, to ensure that your digestive system is always performing at its best.

 Watch out for artificial sweeteners.
 Gram for gram, it takes more sugar alcohols to provide the same level of sweetness as refined sugar.
 In order to keep calories down and sweetness high, food manufacturers may use sugar alcohols in combination with artificial sweeteners like aspartame.
 If you're sensitive to artificial sweeteners, read the food labels of all products that claim to be sugar-free to make sure that you're not unknowingly getting this double combination.